g0ridev/g0ridev.github.io/private-ideas-todo.md

 so, with intetion ds&a + cpp professional code=> not linked lists yet? put linked lists learning with the other stuff that would make it more focused on that, the 2nd layer.

+// solving it right now...
+- lets just slowly figure insertionSort()
+- fix the h files,cpp and my own tests
+- lets just go through through the several ways to solve insertion sort()
+- should we do solve it in a compiler instead of a whole pdf passing on,
+- this makes me people solve it there instead of taking the pdf and walking off with it?
+- i feel its less intimidating attacking each one instead of solving it all at once(G4G)
+- but you could have it all in one scirpt and connect.